JIPrettyCool/elo-flipperz/README.md

 # **Backend of Elo Flipperz**

-It's a game where to players flip a coin to gain elo
+It's a game where two players flip a coin to gain elo

 ## **Why?**